Frequently Asked Questions

 What types of images can be submitted?

 FASEB is looking for visually compelling images produced during the course of daily life science research activities (e.g., electron microscopy, fluorescent microscopy, medical/anatomical illustrations, x-ray crystallography, histology, gel electrophoresis, digital data representations, etc.).

 None of the previous images used the imaging technique I use.
 Should I still submit my image to FASEB’s BioArt competition?

 Yes; if your image fits the criteria described on the website, please submit it.
-Researchers in any biomedical or biological field producing any type of visually compelling images or videos are encouraged to participate.
+Researchers in any biological field producing any type of visually compelling images or videos are encouraged to participate.
 We want to share the large spectrum of research with the public, so the greater variety, the better!

 What types of videos can I submit?

 Any video that is created as part of daily research activities or to illustrate research results can be submitted (e.g., chemotaxis, time-lapse photography, cultured cardiac cells “beating,” enzymatic activity animations, etc.).